JShelby1/WRA410/README.md

 ## Required Changes to WRA 410

-1. Make changes to the background color of a page and a div.
+1. Make changes to the background color of a page and a div. changed the background color

 2. Use a new font.
+uses verdana
 3. Include two images.
+github and rails image on index.html

-4. Use a table to format the Grading Scale on the Assignments page.
+4. Use a table to format the Grading Scale on the Assignments page. new format
 5. Reformat the Student Groups.
 Use a different color for links, add a title for each group, seperate each student.
 Use multiple columns for the divs.
+completed all

-6. Add navgation to the Schedule webpage.
+6. Add navgation to the Schedule webpage. added navigation

-7. Revise the rows and columns on the Schedule webpage so the information is clearer or prettier.
+7. Revise the rows and columns on the Schedule webpage so the information is clearer or prettier. looks prettier

 ## Grading Criteria